Zendro-dev/JSON-Schema-to-Zendro-Converter/manuals/How_to_use_converter_and_zendro.md

 ```

 This migration will generate a file named `schema.graphql` in the `graphql-server/` directory.

+In [zendro_schema_output.graphql](https://github.com/Zendro-dev/Zendro-Converter/blob/main/manuals/zendro_schema_output.graphql), you will find the example file that Zendro will generate when you run the migration as indicated.

 ### 11. Technologies that do not come with a schema creation and can be used just with the configs